music-encoding/music-encoding/README.md

 # Building MEI

-The MEI Source is not a schema in itself; rather, it can be used to build customized schemas, such as mei-CMN, mei-Mensural, mei-all, etc. (also see [Customizing MEI](https://github.com/music-encoding/music-encoding#customizing-mei).
+The MEI Source is not a schema in itself; rather, it can be used to build customized schemas, such as mei-CMN, mei-Mensural, mei-all, etc. (also see [Customizing MEI](#customizing-mei)).

 Nevertheless it is possible to build any customization locally in your working copy of this repository.
 In order to do so follow the steps below: